reppners/ngx-drag-drop/README.md

     // conditionally disable the draggability
     dndDisableIf: boolean;

-    // set a custom class that is applied to the dragged element
+    // set a custom class that is applied while dragging
     dndDraggingClass: string = "dndDragging";

-    // set a custom class that is applied to the src element on drag
+    // set a custom class that is applied to only the src element while dragging
     dndDraggingSourceClass: string = "dndDraggingSource";

     // emits on drag start